Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Abstract

 \section{Abstract}

-Understanding the relation between deep and shallow neural networks is extremely important for the theoretical study of deep learning.
-In this work, we discover an embedding principle in depth that loss landscape of an NN ``contains'' all critical points of the loss landscapes for shallower NNs.
-The key tool for our discovery is the critical lifting operator proposed in this work that maps any critical point of a network to critical manifolds of any deeper network while preserving the outputs.
-This principle provides new insights to many widely observed behaviors of DNNs.
-Regarding the easy training of deep networks, we show that local minimum of an NN can be lifted to strict saddle points of a deeper NN.
-Regarding the acceleration effect of batch normalization, we demonstrate that batch normalization helps avoid the critical manifolds lifted from shallower NNs by suppressing layer linearization.
-We also prove that increasing training data shrinks the lifted critical manifolds, which can result in acceleration of training as demonstrated in experiments.
+In this work, we delve into the relationship between deep and shallow neural networks (NNs), focusing on the critical points of their loss landscapes.
+We discover an embedding principle in depth that loss landscape of an NN ``contains'' all critical points of the loss landscapes for shallower NNs.
+The key tool for our discovery is the critical lifting that maps any critical point of a network to critical manifolds of any deeper network while preserving the outputs.
+To investigate the practical implications of this principle, we conduct a series of numerical experiments.
+The results confirm that deep networks do encounter these lifted critical points during training, leading to similar training dynamics across varying network depths.
+We provide theoretical and empirical evidence that through the lifting operation, the lifted critical points exhibit increased degeneracy.
+This principle also provides insights into the optimization benefits of batch normalization and larger datasets, and enables practical applications like network layer pruning.
 Overall, our discovery of the embedding principle in depth uncovers the depth-wise hierarchical structure of deep learning loss landscape, which serves as a solid foundation for the further study about the role of depth for DNNs.